paulmadsenhbar/HIPs/keyrotation.md

 4. some time later, the account owner suspects the hot key is compromised and decides to rotate
 5. the account owner creates an AccountUpdate tx signed by the previously pre-announced key (and also optionally? providing the hash of the next pre-rotated key)
 6. nodes verify that the transaction is signed by the private key associated with the previously pre-rotated key
-7. nodes heneforth a) use the first pre-rotated key as the hot key and b) store the hash of the second pre-rotated key against future key rotation transactions
+7. nodes henceforth a) use the first pre-rotated key as the hot key and b) store the hash of the second pre-rotated key against future key rotation transactions

 ## Backwards Compatibility